ceshine/ceshine-hugo/content/post/20251221-pyo3-levenshtein-distance/index.md

 ## Further Optimizations

 Despite already being significantly faster than the pure-Python implementation, our Rust implementation is still much slower than the C implementation used in the `Levenshtein` Python package [8].
 That package is powered by `rapidfuzz-cpp` [9].
 I used Claude Code to summarize the optimizations employed in `rapidfuzz-cpp` and stored the report in [rapidfuzz-levenshtein.md](https://github.com/ceshine/pyo3-Levenshtein/blob/0.3.0/rapidfuzz-levenshtein.md).
-Unfortunately, these techniques are too sophisticated to be incorporated into this practice project.
+Unfortunately, these techniques are too sophisticated to be incorporated into this learning project.

 However, I found another Python package, [jellyfish](https://github.com/jamesturk/jellyfish), that provides high-performance implementations of various string-comparison metrics (including [Levenshtein distance](https://github.com/jamesturk/jellyfish/blob/b21046a4f0c490f2c20548ba9b2c6c15fe120847/src/levenshtein.rs)).
 (It also uses PyO3 and Maturin to integrate Rust code into the package.)
 In version 0.3.0 of my `pyo3-levenshtein` package, I ported some of the techniques it uses and achieved a **1.7× speedup in single-threaded mode**, along with much lower memory usage (space complexity).
 I’ve also added support for grapheme-cluster segmentation for more complex Unicode characters, but it incurs some performance overhead, so it’s disabled by default and in benchmarks.